Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 ```

 The Heap is where we can store things of arbitrary size, and we can (usually) store things far larger than the stack.
-Heap memory is allocated on request, and freed once you're done using it.
+Heap memory is allocated on request and freed once you're done using it.
 Technically, we can't resize heap allocations,
-but we can request new, larger portions of heap memory, copy our data there, free the old memory and add more things in
+but we can request new, larger portions of heap memory, copy our data there, free the old memory, and add more things in
 the new location until we run out of space again.

-So it's bigger and more flexible than the stack, but, it also has some downsides.
+So it's bigger and more flexible than the stack, but it also has some downsides.
 It's much slower than stack memory
 because allocating and freeing the memory takes time.
 Allocation and Freeing in Rust is usually handled by the standard
 library and, other than what we're going to discuss in this chapter, you almost never need to think about that process,
 but it's not free.

 > Note: Once heap memory is allocated, it's _almost_ free to use, with the only overhead essentially being the
 > redirection from the stack to the heap in O(1) time.
 For this reason, some software will actually allocate large
 > amounts of memory called Page Files that can store lots of different things.
-This can be done in Rust too and there
+This can be done in Rust too, and there
 > are pros and cons to this too, but it's far outside the scope of this guide.

-There's a third kind of memory we don't really talk about as much but it might be the most important.
+There's a third kind of memory we don't really talk about as much, but it might be the most important.

-Static Memory is where all values and data you write into your program are initially stored, though often times its
+Static Memory is where all values and data you write into your program are initially stored, though frequently it's
 subsequently moved somewhere else.
 For example, in the program:

 ```rust